Dealing With Common Adolescent Dog Health Issues

 Despite taking preventive measures, there is still a possibility that your adolescent dog may become infested with parasites.
 It is crucial to be vigilant and monitor your dog for signs of infestation.
 Common signs can include itching, hair loss, digestive disturbances, or visible parasites in the fur or stool.

-If you suspect your dog has a parasite infestation, it is important to seek veterinary care promptly.
+If you suspect your dog has a parasite infestation, it is important to seek care promptly.
 Your veterinarian can perform diagnostic tests to identify the specific parasites and recommend appropriate treatment.
 Treatment may involve medications to eliminate the parasites and additional preventive measures to prevent re-infestation.

 4. Dental Care